wtvisser/wtvisser.github.io/_posts/2025-07-14-website-2-codespaces.md

 <!-- See https://www.matthewcanderson.com/codespace-for-jekyll/ -->

 ## Create a Codespaces environment
-I created the Codespaces environment from the Github repo using thge Code menu and click **Create**.
+I created the Codespaces environment from the Github repo using the Code menu and click **Create**.

 ![Creating a codespace from the Github repository.](/assets/images/posts/codespaces_create_environment.png){: .align-center}